Date of Award:

 statements.
 Further research should study collaborative inquiry as a method employed throughout preservice programs.

 Welte, Leah G., "Orchestrating Classrooms: A Collaborative Inquiry Study of Novice Teacher Community Building" (2011).
 All Graduate Theses and Dissertations.
-Paper 862.
+862.